-What should I do if my pet is unwell while taking famotidine?
+What should I do if my pet is unwell while taking pregabalin?

-If your pet is unwell while receiving medication, you should not give any further doses and should contact your vet as soon as possible for advice.
+If your pet is unwell while receiving medication, do not stop pregabalin suddenly but contact your vet as soon as possible for advice.

 What should I do if a person accidentally takes this drug?